bolt/docs/docs/twig-components/functions.md

 To insert an image in the HTML, which functions as an image popup use either the `popup` function or filter.

-You can optionally provide the width, height and cropping parameters, like you can do with the `thumbnail` filter.
+You can optionally provide the width, height and a class parameter, which will apply a custom class value to the image tag for styling.
+The default values of the parameters are 320 pixels wide, 240 pixels height, and class="bolt_img".

 ```twig
 {{ record.photo|popup(100, 100, "r") }}